aws/aws-cdk/packages/@aws-cdk/aws-codecommit/README.md

 AWS CodeCommit is a version control service that enables you to privately store and manage Git repositories in the AWS cloud.

-For further information on AWS CodeCommit, see the [AWS CodeCommit documentation](https://docs.aws.amazon.com/codecommit).
+For further information on CodeCommit, see the [AWS CodeCommit documentation](https://docs.aws.amazon.com/codecommit).

-To add an AWS CodeCommit Repository to your stack:
+To add a CodeCommit Repository to your stack:

 ```ts
 import codecommit = require('@aws-cdk/aws-codecommit');